 Sweetened Condensed Milk As An Egg Substitute...

-I’ve been known to try many different egg substitutes throughout my eggless baking journey, from store-bought egg replacer to applesauce and mashed bananas.
+I've been known to try many different egg substitutes throughout my eggless baking journey, from store-bought egg replacer to applesauce and mashed bananas.
 One of my favorite egg substitutes is sweetened condensed milk.
-It works especially well in cookies and cakes, and I love incorporating it into my baked cheesecakes, like my snickerdoodle cheesecake.
+It works especially well in cookies and cakes, and I love incorporating it into my baked cheesecakes, like my cannoli pie or my snickerdoodle cheesecake.

 I love the added flavor that sweetened condensed milk brings to a recipe.
 For this reason, we're not using much sugar here at all, because I didn't want these cookies to be cloying.